ckatsak/rlocc/README.md

 - *TODO:* This README...

-- For now, when a token that begins a multi-line comment appears inside a string (in any supported language that supports both multi-line comments and strings) , `rlocc` cannot handle it, and the results of LOC count for that whole file get calculated wrong with high probability.
+- (longer) *TODO:* For now, when a token that begins a multi-line comment appears inside a string (in any supported language that supports both multi-line comments and strings) , `rlocc` cannot handle it and the results of LOC count for that whole file get calculated wrong with high probability.

 - Nested comments are not handled.
 (I don't think I'm gonna fix this, since it's not a use case for me.)